-Campus Description and ScopeKingsborough Community College is located in Manhattan Beach, on the southern tip of Brooklyn, New York.
-The College building area is 1,294,021 square feet (gross) and 813,276 square feet (net).
-There are 20 buildings on campus with a relative age of 40 years for our temporary structures and 35 years for the main buildings with the exception of our Marine and Academic Center, which opened in 1991, and our Academic Village, which opened in 2002.
+Campus Description and ScopeKingsborough Community College is located in Manhattan Beach, on the southern tip of Brooklyn, New York The College building area is 1,294,021 square feet (gross) and 813,276 square feet (net).
+There are 20 buildings on campus with a relative age of 40 years for our temporary structures and 35 years for the main buildings with the exception of our Marine and Academic Center, which was opened in 1991 and our Academic Village which opened in 2002.

 The campus is located on a 70-acre peninsula (3,036,348 square feet) in the Manhattan Beach section of Brooklyn.
 Approximately 55% of the total acreage is landscaped and 25% of the site is paved.
 The footprint of the various buildings occupies about 20% of the site.
 The campus also contains a 10,000 square foot marina and a 2-acre (90,000 square foot) beach.
 The Leon M. Goldstein High School for the Sciences, owned by the NYC Department of Education, is also located on the campus grounds.

 There are 27 parking lots throughout the campus with 1,355 parking stalls (52 of which are reserved for the handicapped).
-An off-site parking area near the campus offers the College an additional 1,006 parking spaces during the Fall, Winter, and Spring semesters.
+An off-site parking area near the campus offers the College an additional 1,006 parking spaces during the Fall, Winter and Spring Semesters.

 Founded in 1963, the College serves approximately forty thousand students per year, offering a wide range of credit and non-credit courses in the liberal arts, career education, as well as a number of specialized programs.

 KCC serves a widely diverse student population and ranks among the top community colleges in the country in associate degrees awarded to minority students.